 Fostering siblings is not for the faint-hearted; it’s for the determined.

 Fostering siblings is not an easy role.
-Many people who offer to take on siblings do it with the kindness of intentions; however, it’s not for the faint-hearted; it is for the determined.
-You will need selfless determination to ensure every child gets the individual support that is specific for them.
+Many people who offer to foster siblings do it with the kindest of intentions; however, it’s not for the faint-hearted; it is for the determined.
+It would help if you had selfless determination to ensure that every child had access to the best individual support unique to their needs.

-Also, you will really need a great sense of humour as siblings will push you to your limits and a strong network of friends and family who will support you.
-Siblings are a team, and as such, they are used to looking out for each other, and if one hurts or feels mistreated, it is likely that out of solidarity, others will follow.
+Never forget, siblings are a team, and as such, they are used to looking out for each other.
+Therefore, if one child hurts or feels mistreated, it is likely that out of solidarity, others will follow.
 Because, after all, that’s what families do!

 Therapeutic support for children includes the importance of play.

-Therapeutic support for children includes understanding the importance of play.
-Play allows children and young people a chance to be themselves; sadly, many children learning to play with imaginative play may be the first time they have experienced play without recourse.
-Thus, over time and with consistent support, children understand that having fun through play is good and playing together can remove the layers of hurt that shared trauma brings.
+Therapeutic support for children helps children to understand the importance of play.
+Play allows children and young people a chance to be themselves; thus, over time, children understand that having fun through play is good and, eventually, play can remove the layers of hurt that shared trauma brings.

 The rewards of fostering siblings are immense, and sibling foster carers describe it as no other feeling in the world.
-The difference you will make in these children’s lives is enormous because staying together is crucial for siblings in care.
-We must remember that siblings in care have often faced trauma together; however, no matter what life threw at them, they had each other.
-As a result, the family is all they have.
-It is precious because it is their identity, and they don’t want to lose it; who would?
+The difference you make in children’s lives is immense because staying together is all that children want.

 Could you foster siblings in care with a Not for Profit?